-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 45 0 45
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45

 Technical Writing prepares students to design and write effective technical documents for both written and digital media, with particular emphasis upon technical reports, problem-solving and decision-making reports, as well as product description and specification documentation.
 To support these writing tasks, the course guides students through research and documentation for technical environments, drafting and revision processes, and readability and accessibility of written texts for technical and non-technical audiences.
-Prerequisite: ENG100, Co-requisite: None
+Prerequisite: ENG100

-ENG227 SCRIPTWRITING
+ENG227 Scriptwriting

-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 45 0 45
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45

 An introduction to the techniques used by screenwriters in film, animation, and video game development.
 Students will learn the basics of how a writer formulates and executes a story concept.
 Emphasis will also be placed on the writer's role on a production team.
-Prerequisite: ENG100, Corequisite: None
+Prerequisite: ENG100